airbytehq/airbyte/docs/integrations/sources/salesforce.md

 - If the authenticated Salesforce user has the Role and Permissions to read and fetch objects

 - If the stream has the queryable property set to true.
 Airbyte can fetch only queryable streams via the API.
-If you don’t see your object available via Airbyte, check if it is API-accessible to the Salesforce user you authenticated with in Step 2.
+If you don’t see your object available via Airbyte, check if it is API-accessible to the Salesforce user you authenticated with.

 **Note:** [BULK API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_intro.htm) cannot be used to receive data from the following streams due to Salesforce API limitations.
 The Salesforce connector syncs them using the REST API which will occasionally cost more of your API quota: